Ferrallv/BigBrainBeat/README.md

 A walkthrough explanation can be found here: https://ferrallv.github.io/site/project/BigBrainBeat-post/

-Please feel free to contact me with any comments,critiques, questions, or ideas!
+Please feel free to contact me with any comments, critiques, questions, or ideas!